jeevanram/AzureB2C_CustomPolicies/README.md

       identity provider rest API
     - On TrustFrameworkExtensions_SeamlessMigration.xml, define the legacy identity provider API endpoint.
     - Make sure the AuthenticationType is NOT set to "None"
+    - B2C_1A_RestApiKey is a defined policy key in Identity Experience Framework
     - AuthenticationType can be Basic, API key based, OAuth Token but not "None"
       ```diff
       <TechnicalProfile Id="REST-API-SignUp">